Search

 • Email: carlsond@stvincent.edu

-• The CIS lab on the ground floor of the Physics building will be available according to a schedule that will be posted outside of the lab and under the CIS Department Web Page.
+• The CIS lab in W214 of the Dupre science complex will be available according to a schedule that will be posted at the lab and under the above link.
 The lab will usually be staffed by tutors who can assist you with this course.

 Description

 This course provides an introduction to problem solving and beginning computer programming in C++.
-Topics include algorithms, program structure, variables and data types, input/output, functions and parameters, local variables, top-down design, testing and debugging, control structures, 1-dimensional arrays, and text files.
-Both console applications and Windows forms applications will be used.
+Topics include algorithms, program structure, variables and data types, input/output, limitations and security problems with numbers and strings on a computer, functions and parameters, local variables, modularity and top-down design, testing and debugging, control structures, 1-dimensional arrays, and text files.
+Although the course primarily uses Windows console applications, there will be some two-dimensional graphics applications and at least one Windows forms application.
 The course concentrates on procedural programming in C++, though some use of objects and classes (but not the creation of user-defined classes) is included.
 The study of C++ programming is continued in the follow-up course CS 111, which concentrates on object-oriented programming.

 Why Take This Course